RiccardoGai/music-player/README.md

 Run `ng test` to execute the unit tests

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests

 ## Further help

-The playlist is stored on
+The playlist is stored on src/assets/playlist.json
+The songs are store on src/assets/songs